What’s SOCKS5 and How Do You Use It? (Video Summary Included)

 UDP Support

 Clients may need to send their UDP (User Datagram Protocol) sessions to a server.
-If the server doesn’t authorize a direct transmission, UDP proxies can come in handy.
-But, the SOCKS4 proxy version doesn’t support UDP, while SOCKS5 supports it.
+UDP proxies can be useful if the server does not authorize a direct transmission.
+But the SOCKS4 proxy version doesn’t support UDP, while SOCKS5 supports it.

 Channel Security